gregfullard/workstation-scripts/README.md

      * Start thunderbird once, this will create a folder ~/.thunderbird
      * Close it immediately
      * Now edit the file ~/.thunderbird/profiles.ini
+     * Afterwards you can open Thunderbird again and all accounts will be ready for you to download
      * Content should be:

 ```shell